 social sciences, OsloMet.
 He teaches in the international master’s program in social welfare and health policies as well as the master’s program in social work.
 His interests include comparative welfare research, “active” social policy (activation measures, vocational rehabilitation) and social inequalities in health.
 Ivan is also the supervisor of the project studying the interaction between health services and NAV.

-Occupational therapist and senior researcher at the Department of Physical Medicine and Rehabilitation at Oslo University Hospital.
-She also works as a professor at OsloMet at the Department of Occupational Therapy and orthotics and prosthetics.
-Unni is a supervisor in the Transitions project.
-Her main research areas include rehabilitation in people after traumatic brain injury or stroke – how to promote function, activity and participation, as well as heath related quality of life.
+Occupational therapist and Professor Emerita at Oslo Metropolitan University (OsloMet).
+She is also Senior researcher at the Department of Physical Medicine and Rehabilitation at Oslo University Hospital.
+Her main research areas include rehabilitation for people after traumatic brain injury or stroke – how to promote function, activity and participation, as well as health related quality of life.

-Marte Feiring
+Marte FeiringMarte Feiring

 Associate Professor at OsloMet, health department, and head (faglig anvarlig) of a Master programme on rehabilitation and habilitation.
 She holds a PhD in Sociology from the University of Oslo and is also educated as an occupational therapist.
 Feiring has lectured and published on welfare services, professions, rehabilitation practices and qualitative methods.
 Her current research projects cover: civil movements (self-help groups) in mental health services; health policies related to administrative reforms and multidisciplinary practices, and professional knowledge applied by nurses and social workers in hospital rehabilitation.